Leg Lengthening with intramedullary (internal) nail Stryde – Precice I/II

 This method is quite comfortable for the patients.
 There are no external devices.
 Muscular contractures are still possible as for all other techniques.
 The operation is longer, there is a considerable blood loss and carries the risk of fat embolism.
-In case of delated consolidation using ISKD the only option is to have another procedure consisting in bone graft.

 At the end of the treatment, when a solid consolidation of the new bone is achieved the nail is removed.

 Lengthening the tibia with a nail is often associated with permanent anterior knee pain 5% risk.

 This method is more expensive (2 or 3 times the cost of an external fixator HEF) due to the high cost of the nails.

 - Delayed bone consolidation needing a second procedure such as bone grafting

 - Fracture during the surgery.
 This complication have never been experienced by our patients but are described in the literature.
 This will often need to stop the lengthening and deal with the fracture.